Sal Suds, Sal Suds, How do I love thee?

 - Microsuede: Spray and scrub with a gentle circular motion.

-- Toilets: Empty toilet, spray bowl thoroughly, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.
+Toilets: For best results, empty toilet.
+Spray bowl thoroughly with All-Purpose Spray, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.

-- Read post: Cleaning Carpets with Sal Suds
+- Read Post: Toilet Cleaning with Dr. Bronner’s

-Veggie Wash: 1 drop of Sal Suds in a bowl of water.
+Fruit & Veggie Wash: 1 drop of Sal Suds in a bowl of water.
 Dunk and swish the produce.
-Rinse.
+Rinse in clear water.

-Window Wash: (aka Sal Suds Lite) ½ tsp. in a quart of water.
-Put the water in the bottle first.
+Window Wash: (aka Sal Suds Lite) ½ tsp.
+(2.5 mL) in a quart (1 L) of water.
 Spray and squeegee.
-Follow up with a spray of pure club soda, or half vinegar/half water, and squeegee.
+Follow with a spray of pure club soda, or half vinegar/half water, and squeegee.

-Mopping: ½ Tbsp.
-Sal Suds in approximately 3 gallons of hot water.
-20 drops tea tree oil optional.
-Put the water in the bucket first.
+Mopping (Wood, Laminate & Stone Flooring): ½ Tbsp.
+(7.5 mL) Sal Suds in approximately 3 gallons (12 L) of hot water.
+20 drops tea tree oil (optional).
 Dunk mop (microfiber, preferably) and wring thoroughly.
+On wood and laminate, avoid excess water and mop up wet areas.

-- Watch video: Car Washing with Dr. Bronner’s
+- Read Post: Car Washing with Dr. Bronner’s Sal Suds

 If you have SLS concerns check out this post: